tarantool/doc/doc/enterprise/migration.rst

 That's it!
 ----------

-You can now use Tarantool Enterprise features in your installation.
+You can now use Tarantool Enterprise Edition's features in your installation.
 For example, to enable the audit log,
 :ref:`set up the audit_log parameter in your node configuration <enterprise-logging>`.